Arp peculiars galaxies catalog __ First steps with Multi-Order Coverage map’s#

 )

-Among the 592 peculiar galaxies, 420 are observed by both GALEX and SDSS!
+Among the 592 peculiar galaxies, 429 are observed by both GALEX and SDSS!

-where a peculiar galaxy is contained in the intersection of SDSS and GALEX MOCs.
-Doing table_arplist[mask]
+mask is a boolean table that is True where a peculiar galaxy is contained in the intersection of SDSS and GALEX MOCs.
+Doing table_arplist[mask] results in a smaller table corresponding to the lines that are True in mask.

 To visualise only the galaxies within the MOC, we can add the filtered table to the AladinLite widget.
 This table will show up in a different colour than the first one we visualised.